clareaulab/giftwrap/README.md

 ## Advanced options
 The pipeline can also be run with the following arguments:
 - `--cores`: The number of cores to use for processing.
+Note: VisiumHD has a high complexity cell barcoding scheme, making its counts more memory-bottlenecked than CPU bottlenecked.
 - `-wta`: The path to either the filtered_feature_bc_matrix.h5 or the sample_filtered_feature_bc_matrix folder from CellRanger for the WTA panel.
 - `-f`: If passed, overwrite files instead of exiting if they already exist.
 - `--technology`: The technology.
 I.e. Flex/VisiumHD.
 Default is Flex.